 The question is:

-Where are the best places to stay in Santorini (maybe travelling as a couple, or as a family or even more specifically with a limited budget)?
+Where are the best places to stay in Santorini (maybe traveling as a couple, or as a family or even more specifically with a limited budget)?

-Well, this is exactly what you will find out in this guide.
+Well, this is exactly what you will find out in this guide, updated to 2019.

 This guide will talk not only about the usual towns of the island but also about other areas that are often underrated and that usually offer a great value for money.

 Of course, the caldera view comes at a price and if it’s the trip of your life than just budget a bit more and get the right room, maybe facing the sunset as well.

 If it’s not your first trip to the island or you plan more trips in your future, then I suggest trying other areas than Fira, Oia and the west coast facing the volcano.

 But let’s move to the more juicy stuff.

 It all depends on your budget and the type of vacation you are after.
 It has to be said that Santorini has a good public bus network (KTEL), you can check here the timetable.

 Most of the photos you probably have seen are either from Oia or Fira (Θήρα), mostly facing the volcano.
 These are the most iconic areas to stay in Santorini.